-- 3.13.
-You must not engage in bullying behaviour towards others, or support others who engage in bullying behaviour towards others. - 3.14.
-For the purposes of this Code, "bullying behaviour" is any behaviour in which: - a a person or a group of people repeatedly behaves unreasonably towards another person or a group of persons, and - b the behaviour creates a risk to health and safety. - 3.15.
+- 3.8.
+You must not engage in bullying behaviour towards others. - 3.9.
+For the purposes of this Code, "bullying behaviour" is any behaviour in which: - a person or a group of people repeatedly behaves unreasonably towards another person or a group of persons, and - b the behaviour creates a risk to health and safety. - 3.10.
 Bullying behaviour may involve, but is not limited to, any of the following types of behaviour: - a aggressive, threatening or intimidating conduct - b belittling or humiliating comments - c spreading malicious rumours - d teasing, practical jokes or 'initiation ceremonies' - e exclusion from work-related events - f unreasonable work expectations, including too much or too little work, or work below or beyond a worker's skill level - g displaying offensive material - h pressure to behave in an inappropriate manner.